 4. Sólheimasandur Plane Wreck

 We’re sure you have seen photos of this plane wreck before and if you like surreal-looking places to photograph, then this place is something for you.
 Iceland is known as the land of fire and ice and is also known for its mystery.
 The plane wreck on Sólheimasandur is such a mysterious place.
 The reason for the crash is not known.
 But the good news: everyone who was in the plane survived!
+The walk from the parking area to the wreck takes about 1h 30 return.

 WHERE TO STAY NEAR SOLHEIMASANDUR